Places

 The Cleveland Museum of Natural History acquired the property on November 26, 1940.

-William and Loretta Dornback Jr. acquired the home on February 11, 1960.
+William and Loretta Dornback Jr. acquired the separate parcel on which the carriage house is located (Parcel No. 631-05-026) on February 11, 1960.